kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Any% Glitchless.md

 *YOU MUST UNEQUIP VISAS BEFORE TALKING TO XARGA AGAIN OR ELSE YOUR RUN ENDS HERE* } Unequip Visas's lightsabers, helmet, and MC's armband.

-** Onderon Palace **
+### Onderon Palace
 Convo: 3 3

-Take Atton with you (first selectable character).
+Take T3-M4 with you.

 Spam 1 through the entry dialogue.
 } Equip enhanced lightsaber on mainhand + Freedon Nadd's saber offhand, Sith Gauntlets, Power Implant, Jal Shey Armor, and Targeting Visor to MC.

 Swap to Shi'en form here, and make your way to the palace.

-Inside the palace, run forward, then turn on solo mode after the doors close.
+Inside the palace, run forward, then turn on solo mode after the door closes.
-Run MC through the path to your right, to the second to last door.
-Spam Kavar's cutscene.
+Run MC through the path to your right (facing away from the now closed door) to the first door on your right.
+Open this door and loot the Museum Treasure to the left for Crystal, Pontite.
+Head back out and follow the path to the second to last door where Kavar will greet you.
+Spam Kavar's dialog.
+Head through the now open door further to find Captain Kadron.
-Talk to Kadron: 1 1 3
+Talk to Kadron: 1,1,3

 Swap to Kreia, auto-level her, turn on your energy shield on her, and use an alacrity.
 } Equip the Plasma Torch (or a lightsaber if you forgot to unequip the Plasma Torch earlier)